 24. Payments before supply granted, Treasurer’s powers to make etc.

+(1A) In this section —

+election year means a year in which a general election, as defined in the Electoral Act 1907 section 4(1), for the Legislative Assembly is held.

-(1) If, before the end of a financial year (the previous year), no supply is granted to meet the requirements of the next financial year (the current year), the Treasurer may make and charge to the Consolidated Account any payments and advances to meet those requirements at the start of the current year that do not exceed in total an amount equal to 20% of the total amount appropriated for the previous year by the Appropriation Acts.
+(1) If, before the end of a financial year (the previous year), no supply is granted to meet the requirements of the next financial year (the current year), the Treasurer may make and charge to the Consolidated Account any payments and advances to meet those requirements at and after the start of the current year that do not exceed in total an amount equal to —

+(a) if the end of the previous year is in an election year — 35% of the total amount appropriated for the previous year by the Appropriation Acts; or

+(b) otherwise — 20% of the total amount appropriated for the previous year by the Appropriation Acts.

 (2) The authority conferred on the Treasurer by subsection (1) authorises payments and advances to be made only for the purposes —